-The graph reports the results of the fRsi factor calculated through the formula previously shown.
-The insulation thickness applied to the components lay on the x-axis.
-The fRsi factor results lay on the y-axis.
-The fRsi factor was calculated using the minimum internal surface temperature determined in each case.
+The graph reports the results of the f{Rsi} factor.
+The insulation thickness applied to the components is on the x-axis.
+The f{Rsi} factor results are on the y-axis.
+The f{Rsi} factor was calculated using the minimum internal surface temperature determined in each case.